coloursofnoise/Resources/Adding-Custom-Dialogue.md

 `left` is the orientation of the Dialogue Portrait, in this case it would appear on the left side of the Dialogue Box.

 `normal` is what expression the Dialogue Portrait should use.
-What expressions are available for a specfic character, can be seen ingame by using the `Blank` in the Debug Mode Console.
+What expressions are available for a specfic character, can be seen ingame by using the `portraits` command in the Debug Mode Console.

 This part can be left out, which is useful when an Entity does only display text, and not a Dialogue Box, for Example.